pandas-dev/pandas/doc/source/indexing.rst

   See more at :ref:`Selection by Position <indexing.integer>`

 - ``.ix`` supports mixed integer and label based access.
-It is primarily label based, but will fall back to integer positional access. ``.ix`` is the most general and will support any of the inputs to ``.loc`` and ``.iloc``, as well as support for floating point label schemes. ``.ix`` is especially useful when dealing with mixed positional and label based hierarchical indexes.
+It is primarily label based, but will fall back to integer positional access unless the corresponding row or column index is of integer type. ``.ix`` is the most general and will support any of the inputs in ``.loc`` and ``.iloc`` with a notable exception that ``.ix`` does not support positional access in the case when the corresponding row or column index is of integer type. ``.ix`` also supports floating point label schemes. ``.ix`` is exceptionally useful when dealing with mixed positional and label based hierachical indexes.

-  As using integer slices with ``.ix`` have different behavior depending on whether the slice is interpreted as position based or label based, it's usually better to be explicit and use ``.iloc`` or ``.loc``.
+  When the DataFrame has an integer index or integer columns, positional access is not supported in the corresponding dimension.
+Thus, in such cases it's usually better to be explicit and use ``.iloc`` or ``.loc``.

   See more at :ref:`Advanced Indexing <advanced>`, :ref:`Advanced Hierarchical <advanced.advanced_hierarchical>` and :ref:`Fallback Indexing
   <advanced.fallback>`